kenaluisa/dio-lab-open-source/community/kenaluisa.md

 I'm a front-end developer.
 I'm taking my first steps in my career as a developer.
 I'm discovering this new world with an open mind working together.
 Oh, I can speak Spanish, Portuguese and a little English, okay?
 ## 🛠 Habilidades
-Javascript, HTML, CSS, MongoDB, node.js, MySQL, Java e Python
+Javascript, HTML, CSS, MongoDB, node.js, MySQL, Java, Python